 Please download and complete our Hospital Admission Form before drop-off.
 (Available on our Online Forms page)

 Kitten Wellness Care

 Congratulations on your new kitten!
-Kittens go through so many changes their first year and we know you will have many questions about how to best care for your new kitten.
-When you visit with your kitten, we will discuss nutrition, litter box, scratching, neutering, behavior and other issues that may concern you.
-Our comprehensive care includes examinations, vaccinations, parasite control and viral testing, and spay/neutering needed to get your kitten off to a healthy start.
+Kittens go through so many changes during their first year and we know you will have many questions about how to best care for your new kitten.
+When you visit with your kitten, we will discuss nutrition, litter box, scratching, neutering, behavior, and other issues that may concern you.
+Our comprehensive care includes examinations, vaccinations, parasite control, viral testing, and spay/neutering needed to get your kitten off to a healthy start.

 Adult Wellness Care

 We will perform a complete physical exam, administer only needed vaccinations according to your cat’s lifestyle, and perform lab work (if necessary) tailored to the individual cat.
 We will also discuss any behavior changes, weight management, and dental care needed to keep your cat healthy and pain-free.

 Cats 10 years and older are more prone to medical problems and we strongly encourage semi-annual examinations and testing.
 We will ask about any subtle changes you may have noticed, such as your cat drinking more water or climbing stairs more slowly.
 Our Senior Wellness Care includes consultation regarding nutrition and behavior, comprehensive physical examination, blood pressure measurement, and lab work imaging.
 We will discuss the findings with you and make recommendations to keep your cat healthy.

 Individualized Vaccination Protocols